nantoniazzi/build-skype-in-30-minutes/markdowns/local2.md

 The local stream obtained using `getUserMedia` is sent from `peer1` (local, caller) to `peer2` (remote, callee).

-The local stream and the stream from peer2 are both displayed in &lt:video&gt; elements.
+The local stream and the stream from peer2 are both displayed in `<video>` elements.

 ## Caller